kebedemeron905/extended_App/README.md

 * [Node.js](https://nodejs.org/en/about/)
 * [Express](https://expressjs.com/)

 Node.js allows me to build server-side applications in JavaScript.
 Thus, it was my language of choice.
-I chose Express as my web framework for multiple reasons: it is a minimalist framework; it is the most common framework used for developing Node.js; it makes Node.js app development fast and easy; and, it easily integrates with different template engines like EJS.
+I chose Express as my web framework for multiple reasons: it is a minimalist framework; it is the most common framework used for developing Node.js; it makes Node.js app development fast; and easily integrates with different template engines like EJS.
 Lastly, I chose EJS as my view templating language because it allows me to put server side code in my html.

 </br>